 How much is Microsoft Intune?

 Microsoft Intune is available to companies through a subscription basis.
-Costs vary according to plan choice and other factors; in general, Microsoft Intune comes with per-device fees in a range around $8.00-$10.00.
+Costs vary according to plan choice and other factors; in general, Microsoft Intune comes with per-device fees.

 Is Microsoft Intune Safe?